BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-simpler-filters.md

 ```

 ``OnePole`` simulates a simple (analog/electrical) RC-filter (resistance, capacity).
-In the [Wikipedia article](https://en.wikipedia.org/wiki/Low-pass_filter) about low-pass filters, you can find some additional explanations regarding the relationship between the continuous electrical and discrete digital filter.
+In the [Wikipedia article](https://en.wikipedia.org/wiki/Low-pass_filter) about lowpass filters, you can find some additional explanations regarding the relationship between the continuous electrical and discrete digital filter.